WAYA-MULTI-LINK/WAYA-PAY-CHAT-2.0-FLUTTER-SDK/README.md

 ## Get Started

-This Javascript library provides a wrapper to implement WayaPay Payment to your application via CDN
+This flutter sdk provides a wrapper to implement WayaPay Payment to your application
 ### Usage

-This library can be implemented into your application via CDN using Javascript or JQuery
+This sdk can be implemented into your application

 ### Script Source
 #### Production :